 13.2.11 The development should maximise the opportunities provided by much of the site's current use as a golf course by retaining as far as possible the existing vegetation and tree planting.
 The masterplan shall include a detailed assessment to identify the most suitable and important specimens and groups of trees to be retained in order to maintain the mature landscape setting.
-The existing strong vegetation and treed boundaries to the north of the golf course significantly limits views from the wider landscape to the north and northeast.
+The existing strong vegetation and treed boundaries to the north of the golf course significantly limits views from the wider landscape to the north and north-east.
 It will be important to retain and enhance this boundary treatment.
 Site proposals should incorporate planting of locally appropriate, native tree, shrub and herb species.

 13.2.12 The south eastern part of the site is currently designated as the Scraptoft Local Nature Reserve.
 However, the site has not been managed as a nature reserve and is currently grazed by horses.
 Evidence shows that the north-eastern parts have declined in value, but that parts to the south and west have value as a herb-rich grassland-scrub mosaic.
-Development of the site would require the de-declaration of the Local Nature Reserve, but the retention and improved management of the best part of this grassland will form the basis of a larger area of restored and created species-rich grassland habitat, which, together with improvements to the wildlife value of the Scraptoft brook corridor and creation of wetlands and other habitats, will compensate for the loss of part of the existing species-rich grassland and scrub.
-The process for de-declaration, including the relevant consultation, is being undertaken in parallel with the Local Plan and future planning applications.
+Development of the site would require the de-declaration of the Local Nature Reserve, but the retention and enhancement of wildlife corridors and the best of the herb-rich grassland and scrub mosaic is required.
+The process for de-declaration, including the relevant consultation, is being undertaken in parallel with the Local Plan.

 13.2.13 Most of the site was previously designated as the Leicester/Scraptoft Green Wedge.
 While most of the Green Wedge is not publicly accessible, part of it it does prevent the merging of Leicester and Scraptoft.
 There is now a need to amend the boundaries of the Green Wedge designation to accommodate the SDA and meet housing needs.
 The Green Wedge designation is therefore amended to exclude the majority of the SDA that does not have public access, but retain the Green Wedge designation on the area south of new Romney Crescent, west of Hamilton Lane and north of Scraptoft Lane.
-This will retain the role of the Green Wedge in preventing the merging of Leicester and Scraptoft, guide the form of development, provide a green 'lung' into the neighbouring urban areas and enhance its recreational role, including the provision of public open space, which could include formal sports pitches, subject to no adverse impacts on the Green Wedge function.
+This will retain the form of development, provide a green 'lung' into the neighbouring urban areas and enhance its recreational role, including the provision of public open space, which could include formal sports pitches, subject to no adverse impacts on the Green Wedge function.
 Compensating Green Wedge designation is also proposed in Policy GD7.